mtfront/mtfront/content/posts/2025-08/3-blaugust.md

 ---

 I said 'brief intro' but here we are 6000 words and 1 hour later...
-Drop a comment w/ your blog if you're a hobby bloger & hobby collector!
+Drop a comment w/ your blog if you're a bloger & hobby collector too!
 I enjoy reading people's blog about life.
 Happy blogging!